ediaz13/ediaz13/README.md

 * 🌍  I'm based in Buenos Aires
 * ✉️  You can contact me at [diazemanuel27@gmail.com](mailto:diazemanuel27@gmail.com)
 * 🧠  I'm learning Javascript and React
-* 🤝  I'm open to collaborating on Fullstack Web Development.
-Backend.
+* 🤝  I'm open to collaborating on Fullstack Web Development and Backend projects.
 * ⚡  I'm a photography enthusiast.
 In my free time I'm taking swiming classes in a club nearby my house.

 ### Skills